saranicoly/RECM/README.md

 ## Introduction

 This project aims to develop a music genre classification model based on audio analysis.
-A dataset containing recordings of different musical genres was used, from which relevant features were extracted to train a classifier.
+A dataset containing recordings of different musical genres was used to extract relevant features to train a classifier.

 ## Methodology